 OUTPUT - Controls the overall output level.

 STEREO LINK - When set in LEFT/RIGHT mode, the compressor works as two independent mono compressor units.
-This PREFERENCES optionally links the compressors.
+This PREFERENCE optionally links both compressors together.

 This diagram describes the COMP670 internal sections and the way they are interconnected.